Rosa Vergés

-Rosa Vergés i Coma (born 22 February 1955) is a Spanish film and television director and screenwriter.
+Rosa Vergés Coma (born 22 February 1955) is a Spanish film and television director and screenwriter.

 Life and career

 Born in Barcelona, the daughter of publisher José Vergés Matas and actress Silvia Morgan, Vergés studied art history at the University of Barcelona and at University of Paris.
 After brief experiences as a model and a stage actress, she started her career as a scriptwriter and an assistant director, collaborating among others with Bigas Luna and Vicente Aranda.
 Before her feature film debut, she directed shorts, commercials and corporate videos.